mortonne/psifr/README.md

 Each of these analyses can be customized to group trials by condition, filter to only include specific recalls, and more.
 See the [User guide](https://psifr.readthedocs.io/en/stable/guide/overview.html) and [API reference](https://psifr.readthedocs.io/en/stable/api/overview.html) for details.

+## Analysis in R

+In R, the [{psifrr}](https://mortonne.github.io/psifrr/) package can be used to call Psifr analyses.
+It requires a Python installation, but allows free recall analysis to be done in R Studio without requiring users to learn Python.

 ## Related projects

 ### EMBAM